- Location: Nebraska

 - The recipient of the gifted vehicle brings the paperwork to the nearest clerk's office and pays a $10 fee to receive a new title.

-To complete the title transfer process for an inherited motor vehicle:
+To complete the title transfer process for an inherited motor vehicle, you may need to:

 - Fill out the Affidavit for Transfer of Decedent's Motor Vehicle/ATV/Minibike/Motorboat.